christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 <base target="_blank">

 In this post I want to share the tools I used to write my bachelor thesis.
-I won't discuss the process of completing a research project or such.
-I wrote my thesis using \\(\\LaTeX\\) with Tex Live, locally on my computer running Arch Linux.
+I wrote my thesis using \\(\\LaTeX\\) with Tex Live, locally on my computer running   Linux.

 In summary, I used the following tools:
 - VS Code & Neovim, as my editors